tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/time-series-insights/time-series-insights-reference-Query-Syntax.md

 ```

 **Breaks clause** is used in histogram expressions to specify how a range analyzed should be divided.
-* For date histogram one should specify a size of individual datetime interval.
-Interval boundaries should also be specified, unless a histogram is based on built-in Timestamp property where boundaries are determined based on search span.
+* For date histogram one should specify a size of datetime interval, and interval boundaries unless a histogram is based on built-in Timestamp property where boundaries are determined based on search span.
 * For numeric histogram one should specify number of breaks.
 Interval boundaries are determined based on minimum and maximum values of a property.

 JSON example: